Introduction to Emotional Intelligence at Workplace

 Principles of Emotional Intelligence

-- Self-Awareness: Defined as “the ability to decode one’s emotion”.
+- Self-Awareness: Defined as “the ability to decode one’s emotion.”
 If a person is capable of regulating their emotion is usually better at handling constructive criticism.

-- Motivation: Defined as “an inner force that drives to work towards satisfaction and accomplishment”.
+- Motivation: Defined as “an inner force that drives to work towards satisfaction and accomplishment.”
 Emotionally Intelligent people are self-motivated, and they are usually optimistic and resilient.

-- Social Skills: Defined as “the ability to interact with peer group to fulfill each other needs and demands”.
-This skill is by default present in people with Emotional Intelligence and generally enjoy and respect other’s presence.
+- Social Skills: Defined as “the ability to interact with peer group to fulfill each other needs and demands.”
+This skill is by default present in people with Emotional Intelligence and generally enjoy and respect others’ presence.

 Benefits

-- Leadership Capabilities: A team under the supervision of an emotionally intelligent leader makes a huge difference in emotional Intelligence at the Workplace.
+- Leadership Capabilities: A team under the supervision of an emotionally intelligent leader makes a huge difference in emotional intelligence at the workplace.
 There is a sense of respect among the employees.
 Such employees are the company leaders in the making.

 - Step Ahead: Hiring emotionally intelligent employees can help a company to stand out in the crowd of businesses.
-While some companies will be struggling for teamwork and self-motivated employees, on the other hand, your company will have a dream team comprising dream employees.
-So realizing the importance of Emotional Intelligence on a nascent stage is beneficial for any company.
+While some companies will be struggling for team-work and self-motivated employees, on the other hand, your company will have a dream team comprising dream employees.
+So realizing the importance of Emotional Intelligence at a nascent stage is beneficial for any company.
 And this is a high time when tumultuous businesses are arising every day to take hold of the essence of EQ and add it to their hiring process.

 Cultivate a Culture of Emotional Intelligence